Distracted Driving | SCDPS Skip to main content

 With all the apps, texts, and notifications on mobile phones today, it can be tempting to take your eyes off the road while driving.
 However, checking that text or email is never worth the risk when you're behind the wheel of a moving vehicle.
 Just five seconds of distraction at 55 mph is equivalent to driving the entire length of a football field with your eyes closed.

 A distraction is anything that takes your attention away from driving.
-Engaging in distracted driving can lead to accidents, causing injuries, fatalities, or property damage.
+Engaging in distracted driving can lead to collisions, causing injuries, fatalities, or property damage.
 Although removing your eyes from the road or your hands from the steering wheel presents obvious risks, mental distractions that divert your focus from driving are just as dangerous.

 Distracted Driving Laws in South Carolina